NewsInSA

 • High-profile Lesotho MP arrested for alleged involvement

-The revelations have triggered emergency diplomatic engagements between Maseru and Pretoria:
+The discovery has triggered urgent diplomatic engagements between Maseru and Pretoria:

 • Combined intelligence sharing initiated